M.Sc. (Neuroscience, Queen's University)

 - Evaluation of an outpatient upper limb robotic therapy program for older adult chronic stroke survivors

 As a lab manager, Bing manages the lab on a daily basis, such as lab resources and personnels.
-Additionally, Bing provides guidance for writing ethics documents, such as protocol and the consent form.
+Additionally, Bing provides guidance for writing ethics documents, such as protocol and the consent forms.
 She assists in the preparation and submission of ethics for the lab's projects.

 Khan, K. S., Zhu, T., Ye, B., Mihailidis, A., Iaboni, A., Newman, K., Wang, H. A., Martin, S. L. (2017).
 DAAD: A Framework for Detecting Agitation and Aggression in People Living with Dementia using a Novel Multi-Modal Sensor Network.
 Paper presented at 1st Workshop on Data Mining for Aging, Rehabilitation, and Independent Assistive Living, in conjunction with IEEE International Conference on Data Mining, New Orleans, USA.